7 Nail Growth Treatments That Helped My Damaged Nails in 30 Days (2026)

 Case B: Lifelong Biting (Male, 34)

-• Starting point: Nails bitten below fingertip, cuticles inflamed
+Starting point: Nails bitten below the fingertip, cuticles inflamed

 How long does damaged nail recovery take?